WORKSHOP SERIES

 Spirialism questions the order of things. the Haitian phenomena and literary movement emerged during the 1960s Duvalier regime, when political oppression and chaos re-invented writers’ conceptualizations of time, meaning, and relations. these ontologies + epistemologies challenge our assumptions around storytelling arcs– how history gets recorded, and how stories can open us to non-logical ways of knowing. we will situate this genre-agnostic movement within the contemporary political landscape, and engage in a Spiralist writing workshop together.

-thinking-with: Frankétienne, René Philoctète, Jean-Claude Fignolé, Kaiama L. Glover
+thinking-with: Frankétienne, Kaiama L. Glover

 w.1.8 archipelagic thinking

-date: August 29th at 18:00 CET | duration: 2.5 hours
+date: august 29th at 18:00 CET | duration: 2.5 hours

-the island is not isolated— it is always in creative exchange with other islands, which represent other cultures, languages, and ways of being. first conceived by Martinican writer Édouard Glissant, archipelagic thinking calls forth a Caribbean ontological impulse– to consider the scattered and diffracted nature of islands/sea in relation to each other. in this workshop, we will read sections from “The Black Beach”, a chapter from Glissant’s Poetics of Relations, where a singular sand-seascape inspires reflections on the fate(s) of Caribbean prosperity.
+the island is not isolated— it is always in creative exchange with other islands, which represent other cultures, languages, and ways of being. first conceived by Martinican writer Édouard Glissant, archipelagic thinking calls forth a Caribbean ontological impulse– to consider the scattered + diffracted nature of islands/sea in relation to each other. in this workshop, we will read sections from “The Black Beach”, a chapter from Glissant’s Poetics of Relations, where a singular sand-seascape inspires reflections on the fate(s) of Caribbean prosperity.

 thinking-with: Édouard Glissant, Suzanne Césaire, Aimé Césaire, Wifredo Lam

-saturday, february 28th at 18:00 CET | 12PM EST
+saturday, june 27th at 18:00 CET | 12PM EST | 9AM PST

 previous workshops